ConSol-Monitoring/snclient/docs/configuration/index.md

 ### Appending Values

-You may use the `+=` operator to append to existing values:
+You may use the `+=` operator to append to existing values and write more readable configuration files.

     [/settings/default]
     allowed hosts  = 127.0.0.1, ::1
-    allowed hosts += 192.168.0.1
+    allowed hosts += , 192.168.0.1
-    allowed hosts += 192.168.0.2,192.168.0.3
+    allowed hosts += , 192.168.0.2,192.168.0.3

-Values will be joined by `, `.
-This makes it possible to create more readably configuration files.
+Values will simply be joined as text, so in case you want to create lists, make sure you add a comma.

 ## Inheritance